What is Slayground

 Axell’s favorite blank canvas of electronic social media?
 “My main deal is Instagram,” says the young man who currently has over 224,000 followers on Instagram.
 “That’s my favorite thing to go on.”

 “Yeah, nobody really does this sort of thing with riding,” he says of his own brand of moto theatre.
 “Everybody is trained to race and go fast or do the freestyle thing.
 There really isn’t a full-time video guy out there.
-I grew up surfing, snowboarding and skateboarding and all that stuff and just used those influences and put it into moto.
+I grew up surfing, snowboarding and skateboarding, and all that stuff, and just used those influences and put it into moto.
 It’s fun.”

-And sure enough, not only has the moto community taken notice of Hodges work, but so too have the snowboarders, skateboarders, BMX guys and many other new followers.
+And sure enough, not only has the moto community taken notice of Hodges' work but so too have the snowboarders, skateboarders, BMX guys, and many other new followers.

-“There have been a lot of people that I would have never expected who have come up to me and said they’ve liked my stuff and are pretty hyped on me,” says Hodges, a sweet, happy go lucky kid who is just plain stoked to be able make his own place in this fast spinning world.
+“There have been a lot of people that I would have never expected who have come up to me and said they’ve liked my stuff and are pretty hyped on me,” says Hodges, a sweet, happy go lucky kid who is just plain stoked to be able to make his own place in this fast-spinning world.
 “That makes me happy and makes me feel good about all this.”